roshnadhakal/Intermediate_Python_Projects/Random Quote Generator/README.md

 Here are some example quotes you can add to your `quotes.txt` file:

 ```
-"The only limit to our realization of tomorrow is our doubts of today." - Franklin D. Roosevelt
+"The only limit to our realization of tomorrow is our doubts of today."
-"Life is what happens when you're busy making other plans." - John Lennon
+"Life is what happens when you're busy making other plans."
-"The purpose of our lives is to be happy." - Dalai Lama
+"The purpose of our lives is to be happy."
 ```

 ## Contributing